People

 Whistleblowers

-• 潘焯鴻 (Jason Poon / Pan Zhuohong) — Contractor and chairman of China Inspection (中科監察); previously exposed Shatin-Central Line defects.
+• 潘焯鴻 (Jason Poon / Pan Zhuohong) — Contractor and chairman of CHINAT Engineering (中科監察); whistleblower in a 2018 scandal involving substandard work on Hong Kong's Shatin-Central metro line.
 Reportedly filmed and emailed Fire Services leadership multiple times (e.g., 2024-05-17) warning of non-compliant scaffolding netting at Wang Fuk Court; says no action was taken.
 Warning video.
 Worked with residents who complained to the Labor Department about flammable netting and foam boards in Sep 2024; officials cited contractor certificates after 16 inspections and some notices/prosecutions but allowed works to continue NYT.
+Said homeowners are often at a disadvantage in renovation projects because they do not understand technicalities of contracts and many fear legal threats; after the fire, expressed hope the tragedy will bring more accountability: "It's no longer just about one estate, it's about whether the entire building-maintenance system has been compromised" (Bloomberg).

 Backlinks